Modern Languages: Spanish

 Spanish and another subject (English, Classics, History, Linguistics, Philosophy)

-For more information, please see Spanish on the Faculty of Medieval and Modern Languages website.
+Visit Spanish on the Faculty of Medieval and Modern Languages website for more information.